robertofernandezmartinez/businesscase-sql-wholesaler-public/README.md

 The General Manager of a multinational wholesaler decided to start exploiting data in order to **improve revenue**.

 The project was divided in 6 weekly sprints.
-I reported our analysis to each member of the steering committee, each week.
+I reported our analysis to each member of the steering committee, every week.

 Database tables
 - **Ventas** (Sales)